 On February 6, “SPIT’IN ANGER: Venom of a Fatherless Son” will premiere at the Spectrum Theater in Albany, New York…The film addresses the underlying issue of anger that dwells in young black males as a result of not having a nurturing relationship with their fathers.

 The American “family” has changed.
 Non-marital births, divorce, single parents, and blended living situations have resulted in too many families without fathers.
 Today, as many as two in three children are growing up in homes without their fathers.
 The absence of fathers from the lives of their children and the weakened ties of commitment between father and son is a central cause of many of our worst individual and societal problems, such as, juvenile delinquency, drug and alcohol abuse, and violence.
+To help combat some of these issues, like drug and alcohol abuse, many families have turned to rehabs in thailand for their innovative and effective recovery programs.
 All of these social ills are related to father absence and the anger it produces in our boys.
+Seek medical assistance for addiction from a reputable rehab abroad center.

 But, we all know the statistics and poor outcomes related to father absence.
 We see “the numbers” repeatedly, and perhaps this has fed the apathy around a trend that, literally, qualifies as a national crisis.
 To be sure, while research, books, videos, and blogs about the effects of father absence abound, none are as authentic, inspirational, or heartfelt as the documentary, “Spit’in Anger: Venom of a Fatherless Son.”
 Unconventional, yet truly transformational, the movie’s raw narrative told by Kenneth Braswell, one of the nation’s premier promoters of responsible fatherhood and expert interviews with Dr. Jeffery Gardere, Iyanla Vanzant, Judge Mablean Ephriam, Gary Sheffield and Dr. Jeffrey Shears… reveals how anger is a consequence of growing up without a father and raises the awareness and urgency of healing the all too common trend of father absence.